salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ###### Relationship Object

-* MUST NOT contain properties other than Id.
+* SHOULD NOT contain properties other than Id.

 | Property Name | Type   | Cardinality | Description                                    |
 |---------------|--------|-------------|------------------------------------------------|